England’s Ban On Single-Use Plastic Items: A Good Start

 What more we can do

 In a previous blog, we covered various ways you can reduce your personal reliance on plastics.
-Read that for some solid tips you can start applying straight away.
+Read that for some solid tips you can start applying straight away or read more about plastic pollution statistics and facts here.
 Individual actions make a vital contribution to managing plastic waste.

 However, the hard truth is that cutting down on and recycling plastics won’t be enough on its own.
 In reality, the size and scale of the challenge means systemic change is needed to tackle it.
 In other words, we need firm action from governments and corporations to really turn the tide on plastic pollution.
 This could be: